About Me

 Thanks to Shane Stanley for suggesting the nested EPS change; Barney Kassabian for prompting this research & supplying test files; Grant Gittus for running his experienced eyes over my comments.

-One Response to “QuarkXpress, PDF, Trapping and Overprint”
+One thought on “QuarkXpress, PDF, Trapping and Overprint”